Not only do you create for a living, but you also have to make the content that promotes your business, and that can feel like a lot.

 In Productivity for Creative People, author Mark McGuinness talks about the idea of putting a fence around the work that only you can do, and that its place on your schedule should be protected.

-It’s a way of making sure your core work is prioritized, since that’s where you create the most value.
+It’s a way of making sure your core work is prioritized since that’s where you create the most value.
+Your next priority is making the time to do the work that will allow you to sell what you’ve made.

 Leave some time for the marketing activities that will allow you to make sales

 Digital marketing is not about just one campaign at a time.
-It’s a long-term, ongoing effort that involves a bunch of different things happening on a regular basis.
+Whether you use organic content alone or paid advertising alongside it, content creation is a long-term, ongoing effort that involves a bunch of different things happening on a regular basis.

-When those things don’t get done, little by little your online presence disappears and you slowly fade away from the memories of your fans.
+When those things don’t get done, little by little your online presence disappears and you slowly fade away from the memories of your fans and customers.

 How to set yourself up to get marketing done